EinsteinsErbe/Random-Game-Engine/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+**Important!** all tilesets (Animationpictures) are not our own creation.
+Those are only part of the project because we are only programmers and not artists.
+We do not own the rights on the Art & music!